gosmos/restful/README.md

  2. configure resource,
  3. and set the router as HTTP handler.

-The last thing to do, to make it work, is to define *NewMyToysController()* function.
-To be able to do that, we need to define controller structure and at least one method for handling REST calls.
+The last thing to do, to make it work, is to define controller structure and at least one method for handling REST calls.

 ```go